nuejs/nue/packages/www/docs/server-testing.md

 # Server testing API
-Complete reference for testing edge-first business models with Nueserver's mock environment.
-The testing API provides SQLite and KV storage mocks that match the CloudFlare runtime APIs exactly.
+Nueserver comes with a testing API with SQLite and KV storage mocks that match the CloudFlare runtime APIs exactly.
+You can use these mocks to develop your business model that works locally and globally on the edge.

 ## Mock environment
 Import the mock environment for testing: